 Everything can change at any moment, suddenly and forever (Paul Auster)

 The first involves one of the rare breed of modern day League cricketers who sleep better at night having done the decent thing in a situation where it’s much easier not to.
-The noise from the A road and a strong wind combine to make the cricket a bit of a chore.
-An opening bowler is all over the place, no-balling, losing his rhythm and courting trouble with leg-side wides.
+The noise from the A-road and a strong wind combine to make the cricket a bit of a chore.
+An opening bowler is all over the place, No-balls, loss of rhythm and courting trouble with leg-side wides.

 And then comes the denouement no-one could have expected.
 The batter composes himself and walks off, bat under arm while divesting himself of helmet and gloves.
 I give the reverse decision single and we move on.
 At the end of the game I have a brief exchange.

 I walk.
 I don’t mind batters who don’t.
 It’s nothing to do with sportsmanship.
 But I get well pis*ed off when I’m given out when I haven’t hit it.
 And with a flourish he leaves me with this gem: And when you see me walk, like today, you need to up your game umps.
 You got the decision wrong.

 Two seasons later I am back in the hood.
 A medium pacer with the nagging line and length is getting on the batter’s nerves.
 The bowler is too good for him.
 The fifth ball beats him and right on cue the bowler follows through with the stand-and-stare routine while the batter practices the shot he meant to play.
 But like many League cricketers, this assignment is beyond his pay grade.

 One ball to go and I’ll be at square leg thinking about what I have to do at work on Monday morning (bad practice, we are trained to give the same concentration while standing at the batter’s end as we do at the bowler’s end).
 However, when the keeper is standing back I have found that square leg provides the perfect habitat for a spot of R&R.